Pwirby/Pwirby/README.md

 ### Howdy fellow coder 🤠

 👨‍🎓 Student in Computer Science I am a Full-Stack Dev wannabe
-💾 Have some Java, Python and Scala knowledges as well as HTML and CSS
+💾 Have some Javascript, Java, Python and Scala knowledges as well as HTML and CSS
 🧠 Currently learning Typescript (with the Node.JS runtime environnement) and C
 🔎 Planning to learn React/Angular
 🐧 Comfortable both usign Windows, and Linux